Anderson Lawyer Helping Workers Protect FMLA Rights

 What Are My Rights While On FMLA Leave?

 Eligible employees have a number of rights under FMLA, including the right to:

 - Take up to 12 weeks of unpaid, job-protected leave.

 - Receive continued coverage on the employer’s health insurance plan while on leave.

 - Return to the same job, or one that is identical, when the leave is over.

 - Take FMLA leave without fear of retribution

-Seek legal representation from the experienced FMLA attorneys at Beeman Heifner Benge.
+Have your FMLA rights been violated?
+If so, seek legal representation from the experienced FMLA attorneys at Beeman Heifner Benge P.A.
 Our attorneys are passionate about protecting the FMLA rights of workers in Indiana.
 We will work tirelessly to hold your employer accountable and aggressively seek compensation on your behalf.
-Schedule a consultation by calling 765-234-1783 or by filling out the form on this website.
+Schedule a consultation by calling (765) 734-9091 or filling out the form on this website.